CommCody/adr-cli/README.md

 This will create a new ADR file that is flagged as superceding ADR 3 and ADR4, and changes the status of both ADRs to indicate that they are superceded by the new ADR.
 It then opens the new ADR in your editor of choice.

+## 3. Show a list of ADRs

+        adr-cli list

+This will show a list of all ADRs in the log with their full path.

-## 3. Further information about commands and options
+## 4. Further information about commands and options

 For further information, use the built in help: